 They can exercise and stay active, which helps them stay healthy and fit.
 Moreover, outdoor cats benefit from stimulating their environment and enjoying the sights and sounds of nature.

-They may also take advantage of the great outdoors to socialize with other nearby cats and animals.
+They may also take advantage of the great outdoors to socialise with other nearby cats and animals.
 This interaction can provide companionship and help them feel safe and secure in their environment.

 Adopting a Feral Outdoor Cat